Whoever Slew Auntie Roo?

 Whoever Slew Auntie Roo?
-(U.S. title: Who Slew Auntie Roo?) is a 1972 horror-thriller film directed by Curtis Harrington and starring Shelley Winters, Mark Lester, and Sir Ralph Richardson.
+(U.S. title: Who Slew Auntie Roo?) is a 1971 horror-thriller film directed by Curtis Harrington and starring Shelley Winters, Mark Lester, and Sir Ralph Richardson.
 Based partly on the fairy tale "Hansel and Gretel", the film focuses on a demented American widow living in her husband's English manor who becomes obsessed with a young orphan girl who resembles her dead daughter.

 A co-production between the United States and the United Kingdom, the film was shot at Shepperton Studios in London.
 Like What Ever Happened to Baby Jane?, Hush...Hush, Sweet Charlotte, What Ever Happened to Aunt Alice, and What's the Matter with Helen?, it is one of the many films in the psycho-biddy subgenre.
 Whoever Slew Auntie Roo? and the latter film, also starring Winters, were released on DVD as a MGM Midnite Movies Double Feature, and Winters requested that Helens director Harrington direct the picture.

 Plot

 Every year, Rosie Forrest, known as "Auntie Roo", throws a lavish overnight Christmas party for ten of the best-mannered children at the local orphanage.
 Despite her warm demeanour, Rosie is in fact demented and mentally ill and keeps the mummified remains of her daughter Katharine in a nursery room in the attic.
+She holds regular séances in hopes of communicating with her spirit, presided over by phony medium Mr. Benton, who splits his fees with the butler Albie in return for setting up their lucrative deception, which is also participated in by Clarine the maid, who calls down the dumbwaiter shaft in a childlike voice pretending to be the deceased Katharine.

 Christopher and Katy Coombs, an orphaned brother and sister, sneak into the party.
 Auntie Roo notices that Katy resembles her late daughter and warmly welcomes her and her brother.
 After the party ends, Auntie Roo kidnaps Katy with the intention of making her a substitute for Katherine.
 Christopher believes Auntie Roo is a witch who wants to devour him and his sister.
 He tries to warn people about Auntie Roo, and when no one believes him he returns to the house alone to rescue his sister.

-Auntie Roo prepares a dinner for the coming New Year while Christopher assists her by gathering firewood.
-In the process, he steals the key to the nursery room and lets Katy out.
-During their escape, they steal Auntie Roo's jewelry and stuff it inside an old teddy bear that once belonged to Katharine.
-Christopher and Katy fight their way out of Auntie Roo's mansion.
-Once outside, they place the firewood at the door and set it on fire.